google/mesop/docs/internal/publishing.md

 If you haven't done this before, follow the [first-time setup](#first-time-upload-setup).

+## Check main branch

+Before, cutting a release, you'll want to check two things:

+1. The `main` branch should be healthy (e.g. latest commit is green).
+2. Check the snyk dashboard to review security issues: https://app.snyk.io/org/wwwillchen/project/756c376f-d2e7-44f8-9c20-e4062fdf543f
+  - It only runs weekly so you need to click "Retest now".
+If there's any High security issues for a core Mesop file (e.g. anything in `mesop/*`), then you should address it before publishing a release.

 ## Update version to RC

 Update [`mesop/version.py`](https://github.com/google/mesop/blob/main/mesop/version.py) by incrementing the version number.
 We follow semver.